-Like any potent compound, you should take moderate amounts and learn your tolerances.
-Delta 8 comes in different dosages, usually given in milligrams (MG), so use this to determine how much you should be taking.
+Like any potent compound, you should take moderate amounts and learn your tolerance first.
+Delta 8 comes in different dosages, usually in milligrams (MG), so use this to determine how much you should take.

-Of course, if you are taking Delta 8 THC to assist with pain or discomfort, taking this type of compound at night is suggested.
-That way, you aren’t operating any vehicles, endangering anyone else’s safety nor your own, and the focus is to get a deep night’s sleep, so your body can truly relax and reset.
+If you are taking Delta 8 THC to assist with pain or discomfort, you should do it in the evening.
+That way, you aren’t operating any vehicles, endangering anyone else’s safety or your own.
+The focus is to get a deep night’s sleep, so your body can relax and reset.

-If the required dosage is a little “strong” for your needs, at least you will be in the comfort of your own home.
-In this case, the body high you will be getting will help you sleep like a baby!
+If you need a more potent dosage, at least you will be in the comfort of your home, and the body high will help you sleep like a baby!

-Are there any specific health benefits that I get by using Delta 8?
+What health benefits can I get by using Delta 8?

-As mentioned a bit before, Delta 8 has very similar benefits to the standard Delta 9 since it comes from the same plant or seeds within.
+As mentioned, Delta 8 has benefits similar to Delta 9 since it comes from the same plant.
 It has been known to help with nausea and vomiting.
 This can be highly beneficial for those unfortunate individuals that need help with nervous stomachs.

-On the opposite side of the coin, it can help those who need help boost their appetite.
+On the opposite side, it can help those who need help boosting their appetite.

 It has been discovered to aid in neuroprotection also.
 This involves increasing chemicals in the brain, like choline and acetylcholine.
-Both have proven helpful in the treating of neurodegenerative disorders (Alzheimer’s and Parkinson’s Disease).
-(2)
+Both have proven helpful in assisting with neurodegenerative disorders (Alzheimer’s and Parkinson’s Disease).

 With all these benefits, it’s no wonder this product has such a buzz!

-The 2018 Farm Bill from the Food and Drug Administration (FDA) has opened the door for Delta 8 THC products in Wisconsin and other hemp-derived products containing up to 0.7% Delta 9 THC, which is unusual for most states.
-The same goes for CBD products.
-Learn more about Delta 8 in other states here.
+The 2018 Farm Bill opened the door for Delta 8 THC products in Wisconsin and other hemp-derived products.

-More and more people are trying these types of products, whether for recreation or its benefits, to help with specific ailments.
-As it becomes more popular and more companies jump on this great product, it will become more widespread.
+More and more people are trying these types of hemp products, whether for recreation or its benefits, to help with specific ailments.

-The Cannabinoids Δ 8 THC, CBD, and HU-308 Act via Distinct Receptors to Reduce Corneal Pain and Inflammation
+- The Cannabinoids Δ 8 THC, CBD, and HU-308 Act via Distinct Receptors to Reduce Corneal Pain and Inflammation – Link